Peoria Illinois

 The theme of Peoria as the archetypal example of middle American culture runs throughout American culture, appearing in movies and books, on television and radio, and in countless advertisements as either a filler place name or the representative of mainstream taste, hence the phrase "Will it play in Peoria?"[138][139][140]

-Alternative Metal band Mudvayne were founded in Peoria in 1996.
+Mudvayne, an alternative metal band was founded in Peoria in 1996.
 Published posthumously in 2011, David Foster Wallace's unfinished novel The Pale King features vignettes based in Peoria.

 Advertisement